Glynn Watson Jr.: Personal life

 Watson is the son of Sabrina Watson and Glynn Watson Sr. He has two older brothers (DeAndre and Demetri McCamey) and two sisters (Kiera and Monique).
-His girlfriend, Megan Gamble, was a star basketball player at her alma mater West Texas A&M University.
 Older brothers DeAndre and Demetri both also starred at St. Joseph High School.
 Demetri was a three-time All-Big Ten pick at the University of Illinois, earning first-team honors in 2009–10.

 St. Joseph High School had the distinction of being the only school which had produced a pair of 1,000-point scorers for Nebraska, as Clifford Scales (1988–91) and Carl Hayes (1990–92) both played for Coach Gene Pingatore.
 Scales and Hayes both scored 1,136 points at Nebraska and played major roles in the Huskers’ school-record 26-win team in 1990–91.
 Now St. Joseph High School can claim a trio of 1,000-point scorers for Nebraska.
 On February 13, 2018, Watson joined the club, going over 1,000 points for his career.